bpilab/ceiflab.github.io/user/nm441_pubs.md

 ## Publications
+* Mingotti, N., and Woods, A.W.
+[Dynamics of sediment-laden plumes in the ocean](http://dx.doi.org/10.1017/flo.2022.12) Flow 2022

+* James, C.B.G., Mingotti, N., and Woods, A.W.
+[On particle separation from turbulent particle plumes in a cross-flow](http://dx.doi.org/10.1017/jfm.2021.1065) Journal of Fluid Mechanics 2022

-* Short, A., Woods, A., Drumright, L., Zia, R., and Mingotti, N. [An alternative approach to delivering safe, sustainable surgical theatre environments.]() Buildings and Cities 2022
+* Short, C.A., Woods, A.W., Drumright, L., Zia, R., and Mingotti, N. [An alternative approach to delivering safe, sustainable surgical theatre environments](http://dx.doi.org/10.5334/bc.154) Buildings and Cities 2022

 * Newland, E.L., Mingotti, N., and Woods, A.W.
 [Dynamics of deep-submarine volcanic eruptions](http://dx.doi.org/10.1038/s41598-022-07351-9) Scientific Reports 2022

-* James, C.B.G., Mingotti, N., and Woods, A.W.
-[On particle separation from turbulent particle plumes in a cross-flow](http://dx.doi.org/10.1017/jfm.2021.1065) Journal of Fluid Mechanics 2021

 * Woods, A.W., Short, C.A., Mingotti, N., Schoefert, K., Drumright, L.N., and Zia, R. [Innovative practice in the manufacture of aseptic surgical environments in the late nineteenth century](http://dx.doi.org/10.1080/13556207.2021.1982541) Journal of Architectural Conservation: historic buildings, monuments, places and landscapes 2021